YNAB Review (2026): Is It Worth Paying for a Budget App This Expensive?

 Minimums & Requirements

-- Minimum to start: You need a list of bills + current cash balances
+- Minimum to start: A list of bills plus current cash balances

 Pros and Cons (Honest)